nickg/nextcellent/readme.txt

 NextGEN has been the dominant WordPress gallery plugin for years.
 Being said that, NextCellent will provide backward compatibility for NextGEN 1.9.13 and it will evolve according user requirements.

 As a result, there is large and great community of users and developers, as well as a large number of dedicated extension plugins.
-For a list of extension plugins, just search for NextGEN in the WordPress.org plugin repository, or visit the <a href="http://www.NextGEN-gallery.com/NextGEN-gallery-extension-plugins/">Complete List of NextGEN Extension Plugins</a>.
+For a list of extension plugins, just search for NextGEN in the WordPress.org plugin repository, or visit our <a href="http://www.NextGEN-gallery.com/NextGEN-gallery-extension-plugins/">Complete List of NextGEN Extension Plugins</a>.

 == Credits ==